 The SuperKEKB accelerator machine is situated at the High Energy Accelerator Research Organization (KEK) in Tsukuba, Japan.
-The design luminosity of the SuperKEKB accelerator is 6×10^{35} cm-2s-1, which is 40 times grater than that of the KEKB.
-In order to achieve this high luminosity, a nano beam scheme [6] is introduced by SuperKEKB, where luminosity is greatly increased by increasing the beam current (by a factor ~ 2) and reducing the vertical beta function at the IP (by a factor ~ 20).
+The design luminosity of the SuperKEKB accelerator is $6 \times 10^{35}$ cm-2s-1, which is 30 times greater than that of KEKB.
+In order to achieve this high luminosity, a nano-beam scheme [6] is introduced by SuperKEKB, where luminosity is greatly enhanced by increasing the beam current and reducing the vertical beta function at the IP.
 However with the increase in luminosity, the beam related background also increases, which will be handled with the improved Belle II detector.
-The SuperKEKB accelerator (figure 1 (left)) reached to the world record peak luminosity of 2.40×10^{34} cm-2s-1 for an e^+e^- collider.
+The SuperKEKB accelerator (figure 1 (left)) reached to the world record peak luminosity of 2.40 × 10 cm-2s-1 for an $e^+e^-$ collider in the summer of 2021.